-Excel Pivot Tables have a lot of useful calculations under the SHOW VALUES AS option and one that can help you a lot is the PERCENT OF GRAND TOTAL calculation.
+Excel Pivot Tables have a lot of useful calculations under the SHOW VALUES AS option and one that can help you a lot is the Excel Formula to Calculate Percentage of Grand Total.

 This option will immediately calculate the percentages for you from a table filled with numbers such as sales data, expenses, attendance, or anything that can be quantified.

-STEP 4: Select the Show Values As tab and from the drop down choose % of Grand Total.
+STEP 6: Select the Show Values As tab and from the drop-down choose % of Grand Total.

-STEP 5: Notice that the Percent of Grand Total data is in a decimal format that is hard to read:
+STEP 7: Notice that the Percent of Grand Total data is in a decimal format and it is hard to read it:

 To format the Percent of Grand Total column, click the second Sales field’s (Percent of Grand Total) drop down and choose Value Field Settings.